stpotter16/stpotter16.github.io/_posts/reading-summary.markdown

 Maybe I read it in the hopes that I can "see" when goverment fails us (OxyCotin's FDA approver eventually worked for Perdue) and try to advocate for change.
 - "What If?
 2: Additional Serious Scientific Answers to Absurd Hypothetical Questions" by Randall Munroe - I've enjoyed xkcd for a long while and enjoyed the first edition of "What If?".
 Part 2 was no dissapointment.
+- "How to: Absurd Scientific Advice for Common Real-World Problems" by Randall Munroe - A great counterpoint to the "What If?" series of books.
+Light and fun.